The startup idea: A personalized education for young people to help them find their way

 The teamwork: Elaborating a business model and a curriculum for a 1-year personalized education

 Anthony was supported by me.
-Together, we elaborated a value proposition and a business model for a 1-year education program for schools with curriculum and teaching materials as well as an accompanying website.
+Together, we elaborated a value proposition and a business model for a 1-year education program for schools with a curriculum and teaching materials as well as an accompanying website.

 We tested the need by interviewing young people in and out of school.
 To offer teenage students the benefits of the personalized discovery challenge we would have to meet the needs of educators who facilitate that.
 Based on that we developed the value proposition of an education program that allows educators to facilitate an entrepreneurial and discovery journey of teenage students.
-The students pursue several team challenge around themes of interest, and in doing so develop basic entrepreneurial skills and discover their strengths.
-Then we have validated the value proposition with educators and parents who are entrepreneurs.
+The students pursue several team challenges around themes of interest, and in doing so develop basic entrepreneurial skills and discover their strengths.
+Then we have validated the value proposition with educators and parents who are also entrepreneurs.

 Next, we created a student assessment based on motivational psychology and learning pedagogy.
 A mock-up of the website shows how the assessment of student personality and interests might be used for a personalized and motivating learning experience.
 To make the concept of personalized education feasible and viable, we embedded personalized and themed elements into a standardized education curriculum.